nikobonomi/portfolio/content/content/education.md

 draft: false
 ---

+## Master of Science (MSc)

+In the 2019 I started a Master of Science in engineering with the specialization in Internet Of Things.
+Similarly to the Bachelor I'm currently following the Master in parallel to a professional employment, right now working at an occupation of 100%

+As for now (2022) I just need to finish my master thesis, which is consist of building an Asset Administration Shell that keep an eye on the worker, de facto embracing the human in the loop paradigm.

 ## Bachelor of Science (BSc)

 In 2014 I started the Bachelor of Science in computer science at the University of Applied Sciences and Arts of Southern